runtimeverification/haskell-backend/docs/hooks.md

 ## KRYPTO

-All hash functions in this module interpret their input string as a sequence of 8-bit bytes and output the digest in base-16 encoding
-(a sequence of hexademical numerals `[0-9a-f]` each corresponding to 4 bits).
+All hash functions in this module interpret their input byte string as a raw sequence of 8-bit bytes and output the digest in base-16 encoding (a sequence of hexademical numerals `[0-9a-f]` each corresponding to 4 bits).

 ### KRYPTO.keccak256